Banks set to lend more helped by BoE scheme

 Separate official data, also released on Thursday, showed a 0.2 percent fall in British labour productivity in the third quarter of 2012, with a related measure sinking to its lowest level since 2005.

-Some Bank officials have said weak productivity may be partly to do with a lack of credit to enable firms to shift into more profitable lines of business.
+Some BoE officials have said weak productivity may be partly to do with a lack of credit to enable firms to shift into more profitable lines of business.

 The FLS, which opened for business in August, is designed to resolve this, and offers British banks and building societies cheap finance if they increase lending to businesses or households.